The latest neuroscience now confirms what life experience and spiritual traditions have been telling us for thousands of years:

 Bonus – Do this once a week for max impact.

-Believe it or not, studies have shown these exact dosages of gratitude to be optimal for helping us feel more joyful.
-You’re welcome.
+Studies have shown these exact dosages of gratitude to be optimal for helping us feel more joyful.
+Imagine that!
+Better yet, try it!

 Bonus – Think of one of your heroes.
 How might they see your situation?